 Informed Leaders: Casualty Assistance, Stress and Burnout

 No-nonsense briefing on the powerful and lasting impact of military loss on the unit and families.
-Covers all types of military deaths from KIA to mishaps to suicide, plus survival guilt and deployment-delayed grief reactions on those who remain.
-Identifies signs of cumulative organizational stress, in addition to personal stress.
-Provides practical tips to build resilience in high op-tempo, high stress environments.
+Covers combat and non-combat deaths, survival guilt and deployment-delayed reactions on those who remain.
+Identifies signs of cumulative organizational stress.
+Provides proven tips to build resilience in high op-tempo, high stress environments.

 “Outstanding!
 One of the finest presentations I’ve seen in 25+ years.”